Freya-Vivariums/Freya-Terra-Sensor/README.md

 <img src="Documentation/Sensor_rendering.png" align="right" width="40%"/>

-The sensor is Freya's eyes and ears in the vivarium - the hardware that enables measurement of environmental conditions experienced by the inhabitants of the vivarium.
+The **Freya Terra Sensor** is the control system's eyes and ears within the vivarium - the hardware that enables measurement of environmental conditions experienced by the inhabitants of the vivarium.

 #### Measurement capabilities:
 - Temperature